vashdalet/prototype-two/README.md

 # 3D Gravity Mechanics Playground

-This playground prototype was created to explore some gravity mechanics.
+This playground prototype was created to explore some gravity mechanics (inspired by Outer Wilds game).

 ## Features and Mechanics